okohll/abdocs/content/docs/integrations/Setting-up-the-PULL-API.md

 >
 > If this occurs, there are a number of tactics you can use to shorten individual response times or make less requests - please get in touch if you need help.

+### Security
+Note that you won't be able to make calls to Agilebase APIs using Javascript from web browsers.
+You'll only be able to use server-side technologies to call these 'pull' APIs, or third party tools such as Zapier or Microsoft Power Automate.

+The reason is that browsers block access for security reasons.
+The API typically needs an Authorization key to work, which can be hidden from users if the call is made server-side, but which can't if it's done from the browser.
+If that was allowed, any user of the website could find the Authorization key and make it public.
+Please see the [discussion here](https://stackoverflow.com/questions/11470389/how-to-protect-an-api-key-when-using-javascript) for further details.

 ### Generate API descriptions
 For developers who use the Agilebase API to create and update data within Agilebase from a third party product, there’s now a way to further automate the process.